-10. Is your country working with other Parties to develop regional, subregional or bioregional mechanisms and networks to support implementation of the Convention? (decision VI/27 A)

-- b) No, but consultations are under way - c) Yes, some mechanisms and networks have been established (please provide details below) - d) Yes, existing mechanisms have been strengthened (please provide details below)
+10. Is your country working with other Parti es to develop regional, subregional or bioregional mechanisms and netwo orks to support implement ation of the Convention? (decision VI/27 A) a) No a) No b) No, but consultations are under way c) Yes, some mechanisms and networks have been established (please provide details below) X d) Yes, existing mechanisms have been strengthened (please provide details below) X